 - Becoming the first woman in history to lead one of The Big Three automakers.

-- Helping GM achieve status as the world’s top company for gender equality.
+- Helping GM achieve status as the world’s top business for gender equality, equity, and inclusion.

 - Netting the highest income of any CEO in the auto industry.